Last updated: September 13, 2023

 - Providing you with the Adobe Services and Software for which you have registered and any other products and services you have requested;

-- Analyzing your use and measuring effectiveness of our Services and Software to better understand how they are being used so we can improve them and engage and retain users;
+- Analyzing your use and measuring effectiveness of our Services and Software, including recordings, to better understand how they are being used so we can improve them and engage and retain users;

 - Sending you information about Adobe products and services, special offers and similar information, and sharing your information with third parties for their own marketing purposes (where your consent is not required);

-- Analyzing your use of our Services and Software, your content, and your interaction with our communications, to tailor and customize the Services and Software, and marketing communications (learn more [https://www.adobe.com/privacy/marketing.html#mktg-email]) (where your consent is not required);
+- Analyzing your use and navigation of our Services and Software, your content, your profile information, and your interaction with our communications, to tailor and customize the Services and Software, and marketing communications (learn more [https://www.adobe.com/privacy/marketing.html#mktg-email]) (where your consent is not required);

 - Diagnosing problems in our Services and Software;

-- Detecting, preventing, or otherwise addressing fraud, security or technical issues, as well as protecting against harm to the rights, property or safety of Adobe, our users, or the public;
+- Detecting, preventing, or otherwise addressing fraudulent, deceptive, or illegal activity, and misuse of Services and Software, security or technical issues, as well as protecting against harm to the rights, property or safety of Adobe, our users, or the public;

 - Conducting surveys and market research about our customers, their interests, the effectiveness of our marketing campaigns, and customer satisfaction (unless we need consent to undertake such surveys, in which case we will only do this with your permission);